LetMeGoogleIt4You/CiscoZeroTouch/Push-based/README.md

 # Environment Setup:
-To support the pull-based Zero-Touch Provisioning process, a DHCP server and a file server are required.
-The new devices should have accessibility to the HTTP server within the same VLAN for ease of communication.
-All devices should support ZTP.
+To support the pused-based Zero-Touch Provisioning process, a DHCP server and a file server are required.
+The new devices should download a base confiration file and a python script will connect to the device and load the correct ios and device spesefic configuration file .

 ### Setting up an Ubuntu server with a static IP
 We will be using an Ubuntu server to act as our file server.